 OREGON ST. NO. 1 IN COLLEGIATE BASEBALL POLL

-TUCSON, Ariz. — Oregon St. (14-1) is ranked No. 1 for the first time this season in Collegiate Baseball’s NCAA Division I poll presented by Big League Chew bubble gum.
+TUCSON, Ariz. — Oregon St. (20-1) is ranked No. 1 for the third straight week in the latest Collegiate Baseball NCAA Division I poll presented by Big League Chew bubble gum.

 The Collegiate Baseball newspaper poll is the oldest college baseball poll.
 Its birth took place during the 1959 college baseball season.

 Collegiate Baseball NCAA Div.
 I Poll

 |1.||Oregon St. (20-1)||497||1|

 |3.||Texas Christian (17-5)||494||3|

 |5.||St. John’s (18-2)||489||9|